11nithin/Stock_Analysis/README.md

  - Can be Time consuming
  - Can run into error
 ### Advantage and Disadvantage of Refactoring the Orginial Code
 - Our target was to run the code efficiently for thousands of stocks.
 Refactoring the original code made the code run 4 times faster.
 For larger dataset it would be very useful.
-When ran it error it was frustating and time consuming, it came beneficial at the end.
+- At the same time it was time consuming and ran into several errors while refactoring.
+But it works better for large amount of data.